Python Numpy Array Tutorial

 You already read in the introduction that NumPy arrays are a bit like Python lists, but still very much different at the same time.
 For those of you who are new to the topic, let’s clarify what it exactly is and what it’s good for.

-As the name kind of gives away, a NumPy array is a central data structure of the
+As the name gives away, a NumPy array is a central data structure of the

 numpy library.
-The library’s name is actually short for “Numeric Python” or “Numerical Python”.
+The library’s name is short for “Numeric Python” or “Numerical Python”.

 This already gives an idea of what you’re dealing with, right?